ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 - Alphablocks
 - Bluey

+In Daniel Tiger for example, every episode has a short memorable song that teaches a specific lesson about good behavior.
+"When something feels bad.
+Turn it around.
+And find something good."

+After watching Numberblocks for a few months, our 2.5yo little one surprised us by being able to read any number from 0 to 9.
+"What's that road sign say? - 5 and 0 - **shocked face**"

 I do this with a dedicated cheap tablet, where I've pre-downloaded all the shows on an SD card, and have it setup (at the moment with a human process I've taught, eventually keen to replace with software) such that the tablet can only be used to watch these pre-downloaded shows.
 I don't believe in children have unfettered access to the internet, even if through a restricted Google or Apple "Kids mode", but that's just me.

 ### Exposure therapy

-TODO: exposure therapy. exposure to new things, pushing their limits gently. and if something has a negative association, then expose them a little bit every day, calmly and consistently, e.g. washing hair in the bath.
+I notice I practice exposure therapy on my kiddo: I expose them to new things, I push their limits with care.
+If they have a negative association to something, I expose them to that thing a little bit every day, calmly and consistently.

+For example, with the daily bath, they've had a few phases of not enjoying having their face wiped.
+When this happens, even if they're screaming at me, I'm still gonna wipe their face, I'm still gonna do it calmly and consistently, and if the opportunity is there I might even do an extra wipe to push their limits just a little.

+From my perspective, this approach has been helpful for introducing new things, such that now many common things that used to incur meltdowns are no big deal.
+In this situation I can only speak from my experience, your situation and your approach may vary, in the meantime you might be interested in the general approach of [exposure therapy](https://en.wikipedia.org/wiki/Exposure_therapy).

-### Risky Play
+### Risky play

 Over the course of the last few decades, there's been a trend towards trying to make playgrounds safer for children.
 There's been a recent counter-trend of studies about the benefits of risky outdoor play with regards to early childhood development.